captbaritone/jordaneldredge.com/_posts/2016-03-31-breaking-into-open-source.md

 ---
 title: Breaking into open source
-summary: "A detailed guide for those who are struggling to find a way to contribute to open source"
+summary: "A detailed guide for those who are struggling to find a way to contribute to open source."
 ---

 For many years I put open source software on a pedestal.
 I wanted very badly to